openSUSE/news-o-o/_posts/2013-11-18-opensuse-summit-was-geeko-awesome.markdown

 ### Geeko Hunt

-Part of our this yearâ€™s Summit was the Geeko Hunt game.
-Hereâ€™s how it goes:
+Part of our this year’s Summit was the Geeko Hunt game.
+Here’s how it goes:
 Geeko photos were hidden around the venue and you had to go around and look for them.
 Interesting and challenging idea to keep us on our feet during breaks and enhance socializing through collaboration in order to achieve the goal of finding the 20 hidden geeko heads that were around the venue.
 Admittedly the geeko photos were hidden in some challenging places - people really had to make an extra efforts to find some of them.
 Winner of our game, who find all the hidden geekos, was Steve!
 Well done, Steve :)